 Although Washington, D.C. is a sprawling metropolitan area, it is not difficult to find pockets of green space.
 Nearly twenty percent of the city is parkland, providing ample space for communities to come together to socialize.
 The 146-acre National Mall is the most recognizable to D.C. residents and visitors alike.
 However, there are dozens of other options throughout the city, in every neighborhood, that provide unique and quiet respite from the bustling environment of the District.

 Dumbarton Oaks is situated on the highest point of the Georgetown neighborhood.
 It is part of a century-old estate and features sweeping grounds divided into over a dozen sections.
 The park is an intricately designed landscape of meadows, woodlands, wildflowers, ponds, and constructed waterfalls.
-Dumbarton Oaks offers recreation as well as restorative beauty for Washington, DC residents and visitors.
+Dumbarton Oaks offers recreation as well as restorative beauty for Washington, DC residents, and visitors.

 Rock Creek Park is located in the Northwest quadrant of the city.
-Within it are 32 miles of trails for runners, hikers, and bikers and a 14 mile-long creek.
+Within it is 32 miles of trails for runners, hikers, and bikers and a 14 mile-long creek.
 There are also several picnic areas, a golf course, and recreation fields for soccer, kickball, football, and Frisbee.
-Rock Creek is a perfect place to trade the pavement for on your morning workout, or to spend an entire day away from the city.
+Rock Creek is a perfect place to trade the pavement for on your morning workout or to spend an entire day away from the city.

 Meridian Hill Park in Northwest showcases Italian style gardens, Spanish Steps, and a great water fountain.
 The park is a more bustling green escape than others in DC, as it overlooks downtown and the monuments home.
 It is also home to a famous drum circle on Sundays during the summer.